 Elections.
-The Section Chairperson shall be responsible for ensuring that the Nominating Committee, with the assistance of the Section Secretary, provides information to all Midwest Section members regarding the upcoming election.
-This information should include a ballot showing vacancies to be filled, the name(s) of the individual(s) nominated to fill these positions, and a biographical sketch of each candidate.
+Information regarding the upcoming election should include a ballot showing vacancies to be filled, the name(s) of the individual(s) nominated to fill these positions, and a biographical sketch of each candidate.
 Provisions shall be made for possible write-in(s).
-This information will be distributed no later than June 1.
-Ballots shall be cast and returned within thirty (30) days of distribution of the ballot.
+This information will be distributed no later than November 1.
+Ballots shall be cast and returned within fourteen (14) days of distribution of the ballot.
 For each office, the nominee receiving a plurality of votes so counted shall be declared elected.

-The past-Chairperson shall, no later than fifteen (15) days before the beginning of the National Association Meeting, notify the Section Chairperson, who shall immediately submit to the National Association the names of the officers elected for the following fiscal year and notify the elected candidates.
+The past-Chairperson shall, no later than thirty (30) days before the end of the fiscal year, notify the Section Chairperson, who shall immediately submit to the National Association the names of the officers elected for the following fiscal year and notify the elected candidates.

 Vacancies.
 In the event the office of the Chairperson becomes vacant during the year, the Chairperson-Elect shall become Chairperson for the remainder of the year and shall assume the regular term of office as Chairperson the following year.
-If the vacancy should occur in the office of Chairperson-Elect, Secretary, Treasurer, or Delegate, the Chairperson shall appoint a successor for the remainder of the term of office.
+If the vacancy should occur in the office of Chairperson-Elect, Secretary, or Treasurer, the Chairperson shall appoint a successor for the remainder of the term of office.
 Such an appointee shall be eligible to be elected to that office the following year.

 ARTICLE VIII.
 Fiscal Year